nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_fhir_overrides.md

 folder: functional_spec
 ---
 ## Rationale
-The Booking Standard attempts to align with unmodified versions of the <a href="https://fhir.hl7.org.uk/StructureDefinition" target="_blank">CareConnect FHIR Profiles</a> to ensure validation works without excessive number of exceptions to maintain.
+The Booking Standard attempts to align with unmodified versions of the <a href="https://fhir.hl7.org.uk/StructureDefinition" target="_blank">CareConnect FHIR Profiles</a> to ensure validation works without an excessive number of exceptions to maintain.
 On occassions the Booking Standard has deviated from the default and below is a list of the profiles and related overrides.

 ## Overrides